Dark Matter from freeze-in and its inhomogeneities: Iso-curvature perturbations during freeze-in?

 Freeze-in particle-physics processes contribute as $\delta \wp_{{\rm intr,SM}}\neq 0$ because they convert SM particles into DM particles, thereby inducing an energy and momentum loss of the SM fluid, as dictated by the specific freeze-in interaction, that generically does not follow the equation of state of the SM fluid.

-As a simple example, freeze-in via the decay into DM particles of some SM particle (or, in its extensions, of some speculative new-physics particle tightly coupled to the SM) transfers more energy than pressure ($\dot\rho_{\rm SM}/\dot \wp_{\rm SM} > \rho_{\rm SM}/\wp_{\rm SM}$) because it must be massive and because particles decay slower when they have higher relativistic energy.
-Coming to freeze-in scatterings, they are described by a cross-section $\sigma($SM SM $\to$ DM DM$)$ that, at leading order, depends on invariant energy $\sqrt{s}$.
-The energy dependence of $\sigma$ can either result in a larger energy transfer when the colliding SM particles have higher energy $E\circa{>}T$ (this can happen in UV-dominated freeze-in, via non-renormalizable interactions, for example gravitational~\cite{GravDM}) or when the colliding SM particles have lower energy $E\circa{<} T$ (this can happen in IR-dominated freeze-in, via renormalizable interactions).
-As another possibility, $\delta \wp_{{\rm intr,SM}}$ is nearly-vanishing in freeze-in models that only lead to the disappearance of ultra-relativistic SM particles, as they (on angular average) satisfy the same equation of state $\wp=\rho/3$ as the radiation-dominated SM fluid.
+As a simple example of this unbalance, freeze-in via the decay into DM particles of some SM particle (or, in SM extensions, of some speculative new-physics particle tightly coupled to the SM) transfers more energy than pressure ($\dot\rho_{\rm SM}/\dot \wp_{\rm SM} > \rho_{\rm SM}/\wp_{\rm SM}$) because {the decaying particles must be massive and thereby they decay slower when they have higher relativistic energy}. {An unbalance also generically occurs in freeze-in scatterings, described by a cross-section $\sigma($SM SM $\to$ DM DM$)$ that only depends on the invariant energy $\sqrt{s}$ at leading order in the couplings (the motion with respect to the plasma enters at higher orders).
+The sign of $\delta \wp_{{\rm intr,SM}}$ is not fixed, as} the energy dependence of $\sigma$ can either result in a larger energy transfer when the colliding SM particles have higher energy $E\circa{>}T$ (this can happen in UV-dominated freeze-in, via non-renormalizable interactions, for example gravitational~\cite{GravDM}) or when the colliding SM particles have lower energy $E\circa{<} T$ (this can happen in IR-dominated freeze-in, via renormalizable interactions). {As a possibly relevant special case}, $\delta \wp_{{\rm intr,SM}}$ is nearly-vanishing in freeze-in models that only lead to the disappearance of ultra-relativistic SM particles, as they (on angular average) satisfy the same equation of state $\wp=\rho/3$ as the radiation-dominated SM fluid.

-However, the fact that freeze-in scatterings can contribute as $\delta \wp_{{\rm intr,SM}}\neq 0$ is inconsequential, as we must also take into account the self-interactions of the SM fluid.
+However, the fact that freeze-in {processes (decays and scatterings)} can contribute as $\delta \wp_{{\rm intr,SM}}\neq 0$ is inconsequential, as we must also take into account the self-interactions of the SM fluid.
 A multitude of SM particle processes allow the SM fluid to locally re-thermalize to its equation of state with rates $\Gamma$ much faster than the Hubble rate and than the freeze-in rate.
-Typically $\Gamma \sim g^2 T$ where $g\sim 1$ is a typical SM coupling.
+Typically $\Gamma \sim g^2 T$ where $g\sim 1$ is a typical SM coupling, {such as a gauge coupling}.
 The re-thermalizion processes conserve the SM energy $\rho_{\rm SM}$: $\delta Q_{\rm SM}$ remains given by freeze-in processes only, so that $ \delta Q_{{\rm intr,SM}}=0$ remains as in section~\ref{Enad}.
-On the other hand, the SM pressure $\wp_{\rm SM}$ changes such that the sum of the two processes (freeze-in and re-thermalization) leads to $\delta \wp^{\rm total}_{{\rm intr,SM}}= 0$.
+On the other hand, the SM pressure $\wp_{\rm SM}$ changes such that the combination of the two processes (freeze-in and re-thermalization) leads to $\delta \wp_{{\rm intr,SM}}= 0$.